What is the average cost of a breast augmentation?

 Next question: What are the actual numbers?
 The table below provides cost range estimates by specific breast augmentation procedure type.
 These procedure estimates are inclusive of all the variables we mentioned except your personal expenses.
 The ranges are, yes, wide-ranging, but they can help with understanding which procedure types are usually more costly.
 It’s worth noting that many providers have financing options to assist with cost.

-Cost by Breast Lift Procedure Type
+Cost by Breast Augmentation Procedure Type

 |Breast Augmentation Type||Cost Range|